Sinapse-Energia/bootloader-stm32/README.md

 1. To peform all needed operations to connect with one prefixed FTP server, available in the CF.
 2. Return ETHWIFI_FTP_FOLDER_FOUND if ETH/WIFI has been able to connect with the prefixed FTP server and it has found the folder (this folder is prefixed over Sinapse device) return ERROR_ETHWIFI_NOT_FOUND , ERROR_ETHWIFI_DISABLED , ERROR_ETHWIFI_FTP_NOT_CONNECT, ERROR_ETHWIFI_FOLDER_NOT_FOUND in other cases.

+Note:
+Each device should check 2 FTP folders.
+1. Global FW folder: All devices check the same folder.
+Will be used on production process to upload a general FW to all devices
+2. Device Folder: Each device has an unique Folder for device Update.
+FW mnay times contains device info, so the update have to be customizaed for device.

+So Bootloader program have to contain Device ID.
+Folders routes have to be generical and easily modificable.
+Will be setup as described below:

+ftp root/DEVICE_CODE_FW/
+ftp root/DEVICE_CODE_FW/DEVICE_ID/

 ## Decision - FTP folder connection through ETH or WIFI

 1. If answer in previous process was ETHWIFI_FTP_FOLDER_FOUND, we jump to "Process - Check availability of new FW".